Derfuu/Derfuu_ComfyUI_ModdedNodes/README.md

   - square root - (√A)
 - Modded:
   - Conditioning
-    - Condition area scale - multiplies size of condion area
+    - Condition area scale - multiplies size of conditioning by ratio
   - Latents
-    - Latent scale by ratio - multiplies size of latent
+    - Latent scale by ratio - multiplies size of latent by ratio
     - Latent scale to size - scale size of latent to length of selected side
   - Image
-    - Image scale by ratio - multiplies size of image
+    - Image scale by ratio - multiplies size of image by ratio
     - Image scale to size - scale size of image to length of selected side